CExA-project/mini-minipic/README.md

 Kokkos data containers, program structures, and command line management are already implemented in `src/common` files, you should not have to modify them.
 Cases, also known as setups, are hard-coded in `src/setups` and selected at compile time, you should not have to modify them either (at least for porting).
 Your work will essentially take place in the `src/exercise` directory, in two files of different granularity.
-The operators file is where most operators remain to be ported to Kokkos, whereas the subdomain file is the main time loop, that calls the aforementioned operators.
+The operators file is where most operators remain to be ported to Kokkos, whereas the iteration file represents one step of the time loop, that calls the aforementioned operators.

 If you want to skip the porting part, you can directly start from the `src/kokkos` code.